BradGreig/brownlow-predictor/docs/index.md

 One of the interesting things for this years AFL Brownlow is that it is the first time the matchday umpires are permitted to access the Champion Data statistics when delivering their 3-2-1 votes.
 Given the models are built on these statistics (amongst others), it'll be interesting to see if it has a notable impact on the predictive model accuracy.

-In the past (#updated-model), I have demonstrated the relative performance of these predictive models at predicting 3-2-1 votes.
+In the past, I have demonstrated the relative performance of these predictive models at predicting 3-2-1 [votes](#updated-model).
 Typically correctly predicting 3 votes sits at 40-60% across a given season.
 It'll be interesting to see if that remains the same or leads to an relative predictive improvement.

 Stay tuned for this.